AlePuglisi/ROV-Ricketts-ros2/README.md

 Gazebo Classic has reached its end of life, and it is time to learn how to use Gazebo sim. <br/>

 ### Final (long-term) Objective
-Thanks to the huge amount of available ROV, Environments, and Creatures models gifted by MBARI on [sketchfab](https://sketchfab.com/search?q=mbari&type=models),I want to:
+Thanks to the huge amount of available ROV, Environments, and Creatures models gifted by MBARI on [sketchfab](https://sketchfab.com/search?q=mbari&type=models), I want to:
 - Create a URDF Model of MBARI's  [ROV Doc Ricketts](https://www.mbari.org/technology/rov-doc-ricketts/)
    - Model each thruster as an independent joint
    - Model and Integrate the actuated ROV's Manipulator (with all joints)